The Benefits of a Personalized Home

 You should think beyond just bedrooms and bathrooms here.
 The benefit of a personalized home is that it offers the opportunity to create rooms built entirely around your lifestyle.
 Work from home?
 A home office is a perfect space for productivity and handling important business.
 Love hosting guests?
 An entertainment space guarantees that your friends and family have a great time when visiting.
 Want to stay fit?
 A home gym allows you to workout on your own terms within your busy schedule.
 Whether you live a formal or informal lifestyle, you can create a home that reflects your specific wants and needs.

 Once you’ve decided on the spaces, it’s time to think about the size and setup of each room.
-For example, you may want a very large master suite with walk-in closets and a master bath with a separate tub and shower stall.
-A second master suite at the other end of the house might be ideal for visiting relatives or friends.
+For example, you may want a very large bedroom suite with walk-in closets and a primary bath with a separate tub and shower stall.
+A second primary suite at the other end of the house might be ideal for visiting relatives or friends.
 When designing, your creativity is your only parameters.
 Thankfully, Toll Brothers offers an amazing variety of home designs to choose from — so you’ll certainly be able to find the one that meets your needs and preferences.

 Toll Brothers’ Design Your Own Home website allows you to explore and play “what if?” with hundreds of our home design and options.